 It’s surely only a matter of time until the UK legalises recreational cannabis.
 Prejudices surrounding the plant are being dismantled and its therapeutic uses are becoming more well-known by the day, backed up by new scientific research and successful legalisation programs spreading across the U.S and other parts of the world.

-In fact, over here in the UK, the use of cannabis-derived CBD oil has doubled in the last year, with up to 1,000 a people each month deciding to try the non-psychoactive cannabinoid for the first time.
-Many are finding solace in the healing effects of this controversial plant after losing faith with traditional medicine.
+In fact, over here in the UK, the use of cannabis-derived CBD oil has exploded over the last five years, with millions now using the non-psychoactive cannabinoid for a variety of reasons.

 The UK government has even taken measures to allow the medicinal use of cannabis, contradicting its decades-long stance that cannabis holds no medical value – which itself was a direct contradiction to the World Health Organisation, the UK’s Medicines and Healthcare Products Regulatory Agency (MHRA), and thousands of scientists throughout the world conducting cannabinoid research.

 And although our out-of-touch government continues to expound the dangers of high-potency cannabis – so-called ‘skunk’ – it’s inevitable that sooner or later they will acknowledge modern science and stop using outdated propaganda and widely debunked myths to back their sensationalist claims.

-However, we could be waiting a few years – at least until Theresa May is out of office.
+However, we could be waiting a few years.
 When the UK does legalise cannabis for adult use, though, here are 10 things that we can expect to happen…

 1. The police will have a lot more time on their hands

 Research conducted last year by the Liberal Democrats political party found that one million hours of police time are being wasted each year on enforcing cannabis prohibition.

 The official figures reveal that a total of 87,247 police caseloads relating to the drug were opened in 2015, with the average cost to the taxpayer per case estimated at £2,256.